downingbots/GPT4o_with_WidowX-Arm/README.md

 and upload the same picture.
 Under the categories to be detected, cut-and-paste the list of nouns from ChatGPT, and see what you get.

-Unfortuantely, you still have the spacial localization problem with GPT4o and you will still can't easily use GPT4o to figure out a plan to "push the red cube between the two yellow cubes."
+Unfortunately, you still have the spacial localization problem with GPT4o and you can't easily use GPT4o to figure out a plan such as "push the red cube between the two yellow cubes."